Joanne Olson is thrilled her eyebrows are back.

 On April 12, 1980 Terry began his Marathon of Hope, a run across Canada to raise money for cancer research.
 He covered 5,374 kilometres over 143 days before the cancer returned and forced him to stop running.
 That was Sept.
 1, 1980.
 He died the following year on June 28, 1981.

-However, before Terry died he started something that has grown well past what his wildest imagination could have been.
+However, before he died Terry started something that has grown well past what he could have imagined, said Terry’s brother Fred Fox.

-Terry’s brother Fred Fox, who lives in Maple Ridge, told the crowd at the run on Sunday that Terry would be proud of the amount of support that is still generated for cancer research.
+Fred, who lives in Maple Ridge, told more than 850 people at Sunday’s run that Terry would be proud of the support that is still generated for cancer research.

-“The weather always helps, but we always say it doesn’t matter what the weather is, Terry ran in snow when he left Newfoundland, and the rain and heat of Southern Ontario, so it’s great to have so many people out here participating and it’s going to be a beautiful day,” he said.
+“The weather always helps, but we always say it doesn’t matter what the weather is, Terry ran in snow when he left Newfoundland, and the rain and heat of Southern Ontario,” Fred said.